Grave New World (Discharge album)

+Background

 In order to promote the album, Discharge started the Grave New World tour in the UK, USA and Canada, but it would soon prove to be unsuccessful, and even disastrous for the band.
 By the time the group were playing in New York City, the fans were so outraged that the concert nearly turned into a riot.
 For instance, Bad Brains frontman H.R., got onto a balcony and started dumping ice on the musicians while they were playing.
 The album soon turned out to be a commercial failure.
 Discharge disbanded shortly after the tour.